enso-org/enso/docs/development/commit-messages.md

 - `Fix`: A fix to a bug.
 - `Ref`: A refactor.
 - `Style`: Changes related to code style in code otherwise untouched.
 - `Test`: Related to testing _only_.
-Do not use this tag if another fits.
+Do not use this tag if another one applies.
 - `Tool`: Related to tooling and CI.

 ### Detailed Explanation